snwfdhmp/git-ls/README.md

 Since the project is relatively new, the API is not stable yet.
 Use it in scripts at your own risk.

-If you plan on using this in script, open an issue and i'll provide a stable and greppable API.
+If you plan on using this in script, open an issue and i'll provide a stable and grep-able API.

 # Contributing